 Another fancy way of displaying information is in “knowledge graphs,” which appear in the top right corner of the first page of search results.
 These pull together bits and pieces from different sources about authors, books, public figures, artistic works, etc.

 Featured snippets and knowledge graphs aren’t ads, and while websites can make their site Google-friendly, only Google decides when and if to display a site in these ways.

 Anybody can edit a Wikipedia page, unless it’s a page specifically restricted to approved users.
-There’s a small army of of volunteer editors that help keep everything on the up and up.
+There’s a small army of volunteer editors that help to keep everything on the up and up.
 It’s possible that you’ll come across stuff on Wikipedia that’s a complete load of crap, but I find it’s not that hard to evaluate quality.